CZ-NIC/jetconf/docs/backendapi.rst

 In addition to this, backend package can also contain any other resources if necessary.
-When you consider writing a custom backend, looking at the very basic demo package jetconf_jukebox_ is a good way to start.
+When you consider writing a custom backend, looking at the very basic demo package jukebox-jetconf_ is a good way to start.

 Handler inheritance
 ===================